milankinen/cuic/README.md

 I needed a library for writing robust and maintainable UI tests for my work and hobby Clojure(Script) projects.
-The library had to run on top of the JVM to simplify test setups and enable code sharing, but without the annoying WebDriver version hassle.
+The library had to run on top of the JVM to simplify test setups and enable code sharing, but without the annoying WebDriver version hassle. `cuic` is a response to fill that gap.

 The design of the current version of `cuic` is the result of countless (re)written tests, hours after hours of CI test runs and enless debugging sessions, driven by the following core principles:

-  * Utilization of Clojure core data structures and language features instead of custom macros and DSLs
+  * Prefer Clojure core data structures and language features to custom macros and DSLs
-  * Minimal and unambiguous but easily extendable API contract
+  * Minimal and unambiguous but easily extendable API
   * Seamless integration with `clojure.test` and the tooling around it
   * First class REPL usage